grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ## Troubleshooting Unknown Symbols

-Symbols are extracted from various sources including:
+Symbols are extracted from various sources, including:

 - The `.symtab` and `.dynsym` sections in the ELF file.
 - The `.symtab` and `.dynsym` sections in the debug ELF file.